-I have dreamt of Paramhansa Yogananadaji passing by on a white horse with white dress, and he just smiled at me and moved on what does it mean,?
+I have dreamed of Paramhansa Yogananadaji passing by on a white horse with white dress, and he just smiled at me and moved on what does it mean?
 Same day I saw Hanumanji idol in dreams floating in a pond.
 He came towards me with pearls and diamond?
 Can you please answer.

 —Mohan Kumar, India

 Dear Mohan, Paramhansa Yogananda teaches that we dream primarily to teach us that all of life is a dream.
 Otherwise, dreams are of two general types.
 Most of our dreams are simply subconscious wanderings of the mind.
 But a few dreams are of from the super-conscious mind or God.
 Your dream probably is of the latter category.